-You can cancel your legal advice subscription within the first 14 days of it commencing.
-Your subscription will end straight away and you will be entitled to a full refund of any joining fee paid and the first month's subscription payment you have paid unless you have requested and received legal advice or guidance from us before you cancelled.
-If you have received legal advice or guidance from us, you'll be refunded the first month's subscription payment you have paid minus an amount for the number of days your subscription has been active up to when you cancelled; any joining fee paid will be non-refundable.
+You can cancel your legal advice subscription within the first 14 days of it commencing and you will be entitled to a full refund of any joining fee paid and the subscription payment you have paid unless you have requested and received legal advice or guidance from us before you cancelled.
+If you have received legal advice or guidance from us, you'll be refunded the subscription payment you made, minus an amount for the number of days your subscription has been active up to when you cancelled; any joining fee paid will be non-refundable.